King Island Golf and Bowling Club

 The Third at King Island Golf Club

-With the great Southern Ocean as the backdrop, the picturesque downhill 166-yard par 3 third is a beautiful golf hole.
+With the great Southern Ocean as the backdrop, the picturesque downhill 152-meter (166-yard) par 3 third is a beautiful golf hole.
 Mesmerized by the view of the ocean from the tee, it would be easy to not notice the pot bunkers that surround the green.
 So be warned!
-Menekse ripped driver off the tee, which landed on, but it didn’t stop before it ran into the long but narrow bunker long.
+Menekse ripped her driver off the tee, which landed on the green but didn’t stop before it ran into the long but narrow bunker long.

 With an eight-iron, I landed on the green, just to the left of the pin.
 The greens had recently been cored or plugged as we say in the States, and as a result, I left my birdie putt well short.
 The third is a brilliant golf hole and, depending on the wind, we could envision having to hit anything from wedge to driver off the tee.

 A Shorter Version of Pebble Beach’s Famous Eighteenth